yukidaruma/emoji2text-font/README.md

 # Emoji2Text Font

 A font that transforms emojis into their names rather than representing them graphically.
-Built using FontForge and its Python scripting API, it supports the complete emoji set up to Unicode 17.0.
+Built using [FontForge](https://fontforge.org/) and its [Python Scripting API](https://fontforge.org/docs/scripting/python.html), it supports the complete emoji set up to Unicode 17.0.

+Try Emoji2Text at [Live Demo](https://yukidaruma.github.io/emoji2text-font/demo.html).

 ## Overview